clef2018-factchecking/clef2018-factchecking/README.md

 ### Subtask B

 For this subtask, participants should estimate the credibility of the fact-checked claims.
-The results file is in the format:
+The results file contains one tab-separeted line per instance with:

 > claim_number <TAB> label